 The Boise City Council will make the decision at a public hearing probably six to eight weeks after the Planning and Zoning Commission conducts a hearing to make a recommendation to the Council.
-If the Council chooses to annex, the effective date would likely be in December, 2014.

 10. Will annexation affect my subdivision's CC&R's (Covenants, Conditions and Restrictions)?